MarneeDear/chickadee/README.md

 Or

 There is a `DOCKERFILE` if you are so inclined.
+> The Dockerfile has not been tested lately and may not work so good.
+MMD 10/26/2019

 Run service:  `dotnet run -p src/faprs.service` or `dotnet watch -p src/faprs.service/ run`